A. V. George

 Dr. Aikara Varkey George (born 1956) is an environmental scientist, teacher and social activist from India.

 He was Vice Chancellor of Mahatma Gandhi University until he was dismissed by Kerala Governor Sheila Dikshit on 12 May 2014 due to ineligibility.

 Biography

-A. V. George was born in 1956 in a remote village in Kerala, as the son A. U. Varkey of the Aikara House.
+A. V. George was born in 1956 in Thidnadu near Pala in Kerala, as the son of A. U. Varkey of the Aikara House.

 He did his undergraduate work in Geology at University College Trivandrum and PG and Phd from the University of Kerala.
 Later he took an MSc in Environmental Sciences from Sikkim Manipal University of Medical Science and Technology.
 He also took a diploma in Environmental Management.
 He began teaching in 1987 and has offered courses on Disaster Management, Hydrogeology, Structural Geology and Geophysics.
 He served in the faculties of Christ College, Irinjalakuda, the School of Environmental Sciences of MG University and Cochin University of Science and Technology.